Vantiq/vantiq-sdk-micro/README.md

 ## Building

-The library currently builds on a Mac / Mac OS X. The SDK uses gradle to build and run CUnit framework tests.
-Gradle is not currently adept at working with native applications and libraries.
-This choice might change.
+The library currently builds on Linux and Mac / Mac OS X. The SDK uses gradle to build and run CUnit framework tests.
+Gradle is not currently adept at working with native applications and libraries so this choice might change.
 For now the usual set of gradle targets will work as expected:
 * gradlew clean
 * gradlew assemble